evantayloryates/yabai-wiki-fork/Home.md

-This wiki page services as a community–driven documentation page.

-If you find anything you want to improve or add, feel free to do so.
-Currently, this wiki is free for anyone to edit, although this might change at a later point.

-If you want to request a topic for this wiki to address, head over to [issue #5](https://github.com/koekeishiya/yabai/issues/5).

 ### What is *yabai*?

 *yabai* is a tiling window manager for macOS 10.13.6 and 10.14.4/5.
 It automatically modifies your window layout using a binary space partitioning algorithm to allow you to focus on the content of your windows without having to